llxxbb/Nature/doc/plan.md

 ## Underway

 multi target `meta` support
-    add doc

 built-in converter support
     builtIn converter suppot self settings
     implement builtIn converter: counter

 remove demo from release version

 implement self_route for converted

 give a graph at concepts.md for the flow that how to generate instances.

 ## add synchronous call for outer( the main part of the gateway)